 There are no prizes for taking a case to Court.
-In most cases there are much better alternatives to litigation disputes such as settlement or mediation.
-Our job is to apply judgement on how best to avoid litigation based on your position and find a workable solution.
+In most cases there are much better alternatives to litigation such as an out of court settlement or mediation.
+Our job is to apply judgement on how best to avoid litigation and find a workable solution.

-Please get in touch for an initial review on how to approach avoiding litigation whilst finding resolution.
-We do provide fee estimates and an outline options to consider.
+Please get in touch for an initial review on how to get the best available outcome for your dispute.
+We do provide fee estimates, legal analysis and a range of options.and strategies

 Reasons to work with us